wlinna/Arkhados/README.md

 # Arkhados #

-Arkhados is fast paced MOBA game where mages cast entirely skill based spells to kill each other.
+Arkhados is fast paced multiplayer action arena game where players cast entirely skill based spells to kill each other.
-It's programmed in Java with jMonkeyEngine 3.
+It's programmed in Java using jMonkeyEngine 3.

 ## Dependencies ##